 Getting to Know Ragus – Our Policies and Procedures!

-Part of our success is that Ragus operates strict regulation policies and procedures in terms of quality control, safety and workforce etiquette, to ensure that our various departments work together effectively and efficiently to maximise our output, thus ensuring we meet our customers’ specifications; all our pure sugar products are manufactured to the highest quality.
+Part of our success is that Ragus operates strict regulation policies and procedures in terms of quality control, safety and workforce etiquette to ensure that our various departments work together effectively and efficiently to maximise our output.
+This ensures we meet our customers’ specifications.

-Meet Ibrahim, Ragus’ Quality Control Manager, who has been with the company for just over a year.
+Today we introduce Ibrahim, Ragus’ Quality Control Manager.
 Ibrahim has worked in the food and drink industry for over 20 years, so his wealth of knowledge and experience is a great asset to Ragus.